AndCre87/andreacremaschi.github.io/index.md

 <img src="MainFig2.jpg" alt="drawing" width="210"/>

 ## About my work
 I am a PostDoc Fellow in Statistics at the Yale-NUS College, in Singapore.

-I'm originally from the area of Milano in Italy.
+I am originally from the area of Milano in Italy.

 My research interests include both the methodological and applied aspects of Statistics, particularly within the Bayesian framework.